Federico Brunero

 During the PhD I decided to deepen my knowledge of machine learning and data science following the courses given by the Data Science Department at EURECOM.
 Hence, I received in 2021 the Master of Science in Data Science and Engineering co-accredited by the Institut Mines-Télécom (IMT).

-Currently, my research interests include wireless communications and machine learning in addition to information theory, coding theory and combinatorics.
+Currently, my research interests include digital signal processing, optical communications and wireless systems in addition to machine learning, information theory and coding theory.

 I am a passionate LaTeX user and a digital typography enthusiast.
-I play the piano and lately I am discovering trekking.
+I play the piano and I love trekking.
 I excitedly follow the Formula 1 Championship.

 Interests